Essyer/PoETiS/README.md

 After you run it for the first time, a new file "config.xml" will be created in the location of the executable and you will see a widget bar on the left edge of your screen.

 1. Check buttons description below if something is not clear.
-2. Go to settings, set account name, session ID, add at least one stash name and adjust net position and size to fit your inventory
+2. Go to settings, set account name, session ID, add at least one stash name and adjust net position and size to fit your inventory.
+If you want to use chaos recipe mode make sure to add paths to PoE log file (e.g. C:\SteamLibrary\steamapps\common\Path of Exile\logs\Client.txt) and to your filter file (e.g. C:\Users\pawel\Documents\My Games\Path of Exile\NeverSink's filter - 3-STRICT.filter)
-3. Click "run" button, if you want to show/hide frames click pencil
+3. If you already have some items in stash click "run" button, if you want to show/hide frames click pencil
 4. Switch between stashes with <> buttons, each time you will need to send new request.
 Tooltip with name of stash will disappear once you hit "run" button or hide all buttons.
 5. You may want to modify filters, described below.
 For example jewels have too many mods, I added one mod per jewel category, but you probably will want much more.